US stocks join global rally amid COVID treatment hopes

-NEW YORK (AP) — Stocks are climbing in early Monday trading on Wall Street, adding to their record-breaking run from last week.
+NEW YORK (AP) — Stocks are climbing on Wall Street Monday, adding to their record-breaking run from last week.

-The S&P 500 was up 0.7% after the first 25 minutes of trading, following up on solid gains for stock markets across much of Europe and Asia.
+The S&P 500 was up 0.6% in late morning trading, following up on solid gains for stock markets across much of Europe and Asia.
 The S&P 500 pushed further into record territory after last week recovering the last of its losses caused by the coronavirus pandemic.

-Hope was rising as pharmaceutical companies continue to work toward a possible vaccine to halt the spread of COVID-19 and after President Donald Trump on Sunday approved an emergency authorization to allow the use of convalescent plasma to treat patients.
+Hope was rising as pharmaceutical companies continue to work toward a possible vaccine for COVID-19 and after the U.S. government on Sunday approved an emergency authorization to allow the use of convalescent plasma to treat patients.
 The plasma comes from patients who have recovered from the coronavirus and have antibodies, and it may help people battling the disease, though global health officials say the therapy is still experimental.

-Several companies involved in plasma-derived pharmaceuticals saw their stocks jump in morning trading.
-Kamada climbed 19.2%, and ADMA Biologics rallied 24.2%.
+Stocks of several companies involved in plasma-derived pharmaceuticals were jumping following the announcement.
+ADMA Biologics rallied 29.4%, and Kamada climbed 14%.

-Rising hope for a COVID vaccine and treatment also helped shares of industries that have been badly beaten down by what's become the new normal of pandemic life.
+Rising hope for a COVID vaccine and treatment also helped shares of industries that have been beaten down badly by what's become the new normal of pandemic life.
 Airlines climbed, for example, amid the possibility that people may feel safe enough to travel again in the future.
-Delta Air Lines rose 3.2%, and American Airlines Group added 3.3%.
+Delta Air Lines rose 7.5%, and American Airlines Group added 8.2%.

+One winner of the new normal, Zoom Video Communications, stumbled.
+Its shares fell 3.5% after it reported partial outages in its Zoom Meetings service, which has become the default way for classroom and businesses around the country to communicate.

 Last week, the S&P 500 would have been down if not for the performance of a single stock.
 Apple’s 8.2% spurt, which also made it the first U.S. stock to be worth a total of $2 trillion, alone drove the S&P 500 to its all-time high.
 And the dominance for Big Tech in the stock market has been stretching back for years.